Josh Adams (comics): Career

 Adams graduated from the School of Visual Arts with a BFA in cartooning in 2009.

 Adams performed "full pencil assists" DC/Vertigo's House of Mystery #13.
 In addition, he worked for his father's production studio Continuity Studios on Marvel Comics' Astonishing X-Men: Motion Comic.
 Adams penciled a cover pinup of Batman in 2009, and included in issue No. 1 of the 2010 miniseries Batman: Odyssey, written and illustrated by his father.

 His production art credits for the Syfy Channel, include Battlestar Galactica, Stargate SG-1, Eureka, and Ghost Hunters.
-Adams is currently working on the comic book mini-series SPIT, as well as the creator owned project STRAIN.
+Adams comics work includes the miniseries SPIT and the creator-owned project STRAIN.

 In late 2011, Josh Adams penciled and inked Doctor Who, for IDW Publishing.

 He also writes as a pundit for Rich Johnston's website, Bleeding Cool.

+In 2022, Adams was a co-winner of the Pulitzer Prize for Illustrated Reporting and Commentary for his art direction of the comics journalism story, "How I Escaped a Chinese Internment Camp," published by Insider.

 Personal life

 Adams is married to Saori Tsujimoto.
 He proposed to her in August 2013, presenting to her a ring that he had designed himself, embedded with the face of Jake the Dog from the animated TV series Adventure Time.
 They planned to wed at that year's New York Comic Con.